RaineyAbe/GEOS505-fall2022/README.md

 ### ⭐️ Personal SMART for the semester ⭐️
 1. Be able to efficiently load, create, and manipulate spatiotemporal datasets using the `xarray` package, including data visualization tools.
-2. Learn about and use 5 new climate datasets available for Idaho.
+2. Learn about and use _five_ new climate datasets available for Idaho.
-3. Learn about best practices and effective strategies for programming _sprints_ with other team members.
+3. Develop skills in best practices and learn about effective strategies for programming _sprints_ with other team members.

 | SMART | Goals |
 |---|---|